Query-Efficient Zeroth-Order Algorithms for Nonconvex Constrained Optimization: Introduction

-Under the iterative ZO framework, the efficiency of single-step gradient estimation and overall query complexity jointly determine the practical applicability of ZO \citep{scheinberg2022finite}.
-They refer to the number of function values required to generate a single-step gradient and a final solution, respectively.
+Under the iterative ZO framework, the efficiency of single-step gradient estimation and overall query complexity jointly determine the practical applicability of ZO.
+These two metrics refer to the number of function values required to generate a gradient estimator and a final solution, respectively.
 The traditional \textit{coordinate-wise gradient estimation} (CGE) requires estimating partial gradients along all dimensions separately based on finite differences of function values \citep{kiefer1952stochastic}.
-Although CGE-based algorithms can generally enjoy state-of-the-art overall query complexities due to the controllable bias and variance of CGEs \citep{xu2024derivative,zhou2025zeroth}, the requirement of $\mathcal{O}(d)$ queries for estimating a single-step gradient makes them inefficient for high-dimensional problems ($d$ is the dimension of variable space).
+CGE-based algorithms can generally enjoy state-of-the-art overall query complexity bounds due to the controllable bias and variance of CGEs \citep{xu2024derivative}.
+However, each CGE costs $\mathcal{O}(d)$ function evaluations ($d$ is the dimension of the variable space), which becomes inefficient in high-dimensional problems, even if parallel computing techniques are available \citep{scheinberg2022finite,hu2025convergence}.
 In contrast, the prevalent \textit{randomized gradient estimation} (RGE) only requires one or two function values to construct a gradient estimator along a random direction \citep{flaxman2005online,nesterov2017random}.
 RGE-based algorithms have demonstrated excellent performance in unconstrained problems.
-However, they suffer from slow convergence when applied to constrained cases (such as (\ref{eq:constrained_problem})) due to large variances of gradient estimation \citep{liu2020primer}.
-This significantly limits their practical performance.
-In view of this dilemma, a fundamental question arises:
+However, they suffer from slow convergence when applied to constrained cases (such as (\ref{eq:constrained_problem})) due to the large variance of gradient estimations \citep{liu2020primer}.
+Existing methods must trade off low single-step efficiency against good overall complexity, and none of these methods is query-efficient in both for high-dimensional constrained problems.

-In this paper, we provide a positive answer to this question.
-We will utilize the framework of random block updates to design novel and query-efficient ZO algorithms for solving problem (\ref{eq:constrained_problem}), and show that the proposed algorithms enjoy controllable single-step efficiency and the best-known overall query complexities.
+In view of this challenge, a fundamental question arises: \emph{To solve (\ref{eq:constrained_problem}), is it possible to achieve the best-known query complexity bound while improving the single-step efficiency?} Similar challenges have also been recognized in \cite{scheinberg2022finite} and \cite{hu2025convergence}.
+In this study, we provide a positive answer to this question by utilizing the framework of random block updates to design query-efficient ZO algorithms for solving (\ref{eq:constrained_problem}).
+We show that our method can enjoy improved single-step efficiency and the best-known overall query complexity bound.